cannotknee/50.038-CDS-Project/README.md

 * Jobelle Lee Ern Ee 1005547
 * Baarath S/O Sellathurai 1005433

-# HDB Resale Flat Price Prediction using Machine Learning
+## HDB Resale Flat Price Prediction using Machine Learning

 This project explores the use of machine learning algorithms to predict Housing Development Board (HDB) resale flat prices in Singapore.
 The accurate prediction of resale flat prices is crucial in enabling informed decisions for buyers and sellers.
-## Data Collection and Preprocessing

-The HDB resale flat dataset was obtained from the HDB website.
-The data was preprocessed by conducting feature engineering and additional data preprocessing.
+The HDB resale flat dataset was obtained from the HDB's website.
-## Algorithms Used
+### Algorithms Used

 Three algorithms were used in this project: